ethereum/ethereum-org-website/src/content/community/events/index.md

 <UpcomingEventsList/>

-This is a non-exhaustive list built by our community.
+This is a non-exhaustive list maintained by our community.
 Know of an upcoming Ethereum event to add to this list?
 [Please add it](https://github.com/ethereum/ethereum-org-website#content-contributions)!

 ## Ethereum meetups {#meetups}